 1.7 Should a game be abandoned, spectators will be admitted to the rearranged fixture free of charge if the match is abandoned prior to kick off, including if the match is abandoned after spectators have been admitted to the ground, but before kick-off.

 If a match is abandoned after kick-off, spectators will be advised via the club’s website and social media, the ticketing arrangements for any rearranged fixture.
 A fair and reasonable decision will be made on refunds or admission prices based on the individual circumstances when a home game is abandoned after the kick-off and taking into account the rules of the football authorities pertaining to abandoned matches.
 Refunds for rearranged fixtures will not be given until a new date has been confirmed.

 1.10 The Club will not charge admission prices to supporters of a visiting club which are higher than those charged to Scunthorpe United supporters for comparable facilities and accommodation.
-Concessionary rates are offered to senior citizens and junior supporters and will also apply to the supporters of a visiting club.
+Concessionary rates offered to senior citizens and junior supporters will also apply to the supporters of a visiting club.
 The club will abide by the rules of the English Football League and FA governing the allocation of tickets to visiting clubs.

 2. WE'LL DEVELOP INCENTIVES TO REWARD YOUR SUPPORT